 Still, there are a number of solutions that residents in flood-prone areas should consider.

-According to Advanced Drainage Solution’s website, the following are solutions to residential flooding: storm water collection and removal, restructuring the land, custom PVC drainage systems, gutter and downspout corrections and landscape and hardscape finishes.
+According to Advanced Drainage Solution’s, the following are solutions to residential flooding: storm water collection and removal, restructuring the land, custom PVC drainage systems, gutter and downspout corrections and landscape and hardscape finishes.

 ###